A reinforcement learning approach to rare trajectory sampling: A universe of algorithms: reviewing variations found in reinforcement learning

 A common distribution chosen in an attempt to achieve a balance between the variance of longer $n$-step errors and propagation of reward information is a normalized geometric series

 which allows for efficient numerical implementation to be achieved by deriving inductive equations relating this return to its value at the next time step.

-For completeness, we also note that the expected TD error \eref{exact_temporal_difference_error} can be extended in an $n$-step or $\lambda$-weighted form, related to the so-called Tree-Backup algorithm in RL \cite{Precup2000}.
+For completeness, we also note that the expected TD error can be extended in an $n$-step or $\lambda$-weighted form, related to the so-called Tree-Backup algorithm in RL \cite{Precup2000}.
 Studies of $n$-step or $\lambda$-weighted adaptations of mean actor critic have yet to be conducted.